 Recently, I divulged a bit of my current struggle with food, how a diet I'd once called balanced (one I previously worked so hard to streamline) had fallen reckless.
-I wanted to practice self-love and stop restricting myself, but ultimately, I gained 10 pounds and all of my hard-earned, expertly honed acceptance flew right out the window.
-It was around that time when I listened to an episode of one of my favorite podcasts, Glowing Up, wherein the guests were two women with a perspective on food and wellness that affected a huge shift in my psyche.
+I wanted to practice self-love and stop restricting myself, but ultimately, I gained some weight and all my hard-earned acceptance flew right out the window.
+It was around that time when I listened to a beauty-related podcast wherein the guests were two women with a perspective on food and wellness that affected a huge shift in my psyche.

 Kacie Carter and Caitlin Sullivan have been friends for over a decade and together opened a now supremely popular restaurant in L.A.
 Honey Hi is a healthy spot, though it doesn't give off the exclusive or intimidating vibes usually associated with such a moniker.
 That and the food tastes good.
 "It's flavorful, delicious, celebratory, full of fresh foods, and heavy on the vegetables," Carter told me over email.
 "We are inspired by the bounty of fresh produce in California as well as traditional preparations of international cuisines that are inherently flavorful and nutritious."

 Like many of us, Carter and Sullivan have found their journey to being well a long and arduous one.
 "When I was 16," Carter explains, "I subsisted off of daily Dairy Queen chicken tenders and a chocolate cone for an entire year.
-Once I got to college, a lot of health and anxiety issues started cropping up, but I wasn't yet able to make the connection about how my diet was causing or exacerbating them.
-Fast-forward to my mid-20s, after a few run-ins with parasites in third-world countries, 25 years of eating refined foods with no awareness or education around nutrition, and a stressful job working as a stylist in the fashion industry—my health completely collapsed.
-My hair was falling out; my skin was a disaster; my digestion was destroyed; I was gaining weight; nothing worked properly.
-It was terrifying.
-I went to dozens of Western doctors who prescribed me medications like steroids, Accutane, and even Rogaine rather than looking for underlying causes.
+Once I got to college, a lot of health and anxiety issues started cropping up, but I wasn't yet able to make the connection about how my diet could be exacerbating them.
 I felt completely hopeless."
 Sullivan had a similar story: "About four years into my [advertising job], my body started shutting down.
 Lack of sleep, lack of nutrients, and a lack of a social life almost took me down.
-My hair started falling out in clumps, I couldn't sleep even when I had the time, I had severe anxiety, and was completely depressed.
+My hair started falling out in clumps, I couldn't sleep even when I had the time, I had severe anxiety.
 I had to teach myself about what worked for my body and what I needed emotionally and physically to be happy and sustained."

 Acquiring a comprehensive understanding of food was key to finding health for both of them.
 Carter went to a naturopath who identified over 30 food allergies and tons of other systemic issues that were affecting her.
 She spent three dedicated years following specific dietary protocols to find what best worked for her specific body.
 "A lot of people find removing things from their diet discouraging," notes Sullivan, "but for some reason, it always felt like an interesting challenge for me.
 I thrive with creative parameters, and it forced me to become a better cook because the food I wanted to eat every day wasn't available in restaurants.
 It was incredibly empowering to figure out how to take care of myself.
 I have always loved food more than anything in the world, and learning how deeply it affects all aspects of our life, from physical and emotional well-being to environmental sustainability to politics, made me fall even deeper in love."